smcnew/Peru_GDM/README.md

   + Plot and format GDM results.
 6. gam_host_parasite_richness.R
 + Model spatial variation in host and parasite richness using generalized additive models (GAMs)

+### Output information
+The folder turnover_rasters contains rasters of species and phylogenetic turnover for both hosts and parasites.
+The rasters can be read into R using the stack() function from the Raster package.
+Each stack contains 3 layers, corresponding to the first 3 PC axes of the dimension-reduced best model (see gdm_result_plots or GDM vignette for more information).
+Maps are created using the plotRGB() function where the red, green, and blue channels correspond to the first 3
+pc axes.